telehash/TMesh/TMesh.md

 A community is defined as a single medium and a string name, both of which must be known to join that community.
 They are the primary mechanism to manage and organize motes based on available spectrum and energy, where each community is bound to a single medium with predictable energy usage and available capacity.

-Any mesh may make use of multiple communities to optimize the overall availability and reliability, but different communities can not be used as a trust or secure grouping mechanism, the medium and name are not considered secrets.
+Any mesh may make use of multiple communities to optimize the overall availability and reliability, but different communities are not a trust or secure grouping mechanism, the medium and name are not considered secrets.

-When multiple community names are used within one mesh they must all be unique.

 #### Private Community